Programming-0101/TheBook/manuscript/log-summary.md

 List the five basic rules governing variables, values and data types : Any value stored in a variable must be of the same data type as the variable.
 : Variables must be declared before they can be used.
-: A variable’s data type can only be declared once.
+: A variable's data type can only be declared once.
 : Each primitive variable can only hold one value at a given time.
 : Each variable must have a distinct name.